uptechteam/react-native-cookbook/deployment-pipeline.md

 You can also find it in `Google Play Console`, `Firebase`, `AppCenter`.

-Because of some problem with Notification setups (related to Apple Developer Keys) - I created `ios` version under my personal App Store Connect account.
-So, if you will need access to it - just PM me (Dmitry Rudiuk).
+Because of some problem with Notification setups (related to Apple Developer Keys) - I created the `iOS` version under my personal App Store Connect account.
+So, if you will need access to it - just send me PM (Dmitry Rudiuk).

->* Match Repo pass: `Dimon4350489` (yeah, I know, the dummy pass, but I can't change it now in easy way, sorry)
+>* Match Repo pass: `Dimon4350489` (yeah, I know, the dumb password, but I can't change it now in an easy way, sorry)
->* Unpack secrets pass: `uptechsandbox` for booth development and production.
+>* Unpack secrets pass: `uptechsandbox` for both development and production.